-8. All officers and employees of the Authority, inspectors and authorised officers shall be deemed to be public servants within the meaning of, and for the purposes of, the Penal Code (Chapter 22).
+8. The Commissioner and every Deputy Commissioner, inspector and authorised officer shall be deemed to be public servants within the meaning of section 21 of the Penal Code (Chapter 22).

 Identification of inspectors and authorised officers.

 9. Every inspector and authorised officer shall -